After the marriage ceremony

 • Name-change steps may come later.

-Text your preferred date, license status, and city for the fastest reply.
+Text your preferred date, license status, and city.
+That gives us enough to check the right path.

 Quick answer